Educational Leadership and Management EdD

 The Drexel EdD program has a national reputation as an innovative leader in the field.
 Drexel is a proud member of the Carnegie Project on the Education Doctorate (CPED)—a member organization of more than 100 institutions working together to continuously improve the EdD as preparation for scholarly practitioners.
 In 2019, CPED named Drexel's EdD the EdD Program of the Year.

 EdD students learn in cohorts, supporting and challenging each other as they move together through the program.
 The curriculum includes core leadership courses focused on sustainable leadership; research courses that provide opportunities for students to apply their learning in real-life settings and prepare for dissertation study; and a doctoral dissertation experience wherein students complete a dissertation in practice.
-Students also specialize in one of ten concentration areas: Creativity and Innovation (including Mind, Brain & Learning), Educational Administration (with Pennsylvania Superintendent Letter of Eligibility or Pennsylvania Principal Certification), Education Policy, Global and International Education, Higher Education Leadership (Administration or Student Success track), Human Resource Development, Learning Technologies, Nursing Education, Special Education Leadership, and Sport Leadership.
+Students also specialize in one of ten concentration areas: Creativity and Innovation (including Mind, Brain & Learning), Educational Administration (with Pennsylvania Superintendent Letter of Eligibility or Pennsylvania Principal Certification), Education Policy, Global and International Education, Higher Education Leadership (Administration or Student Success track), Human Resource Development, Learning Technologies, Nursing Education, and Special Education Leadership.

 Drexel EdD students have access to all School of Education faculty and benefit from their expertise and experience.
 All School of Education faculty teach in the program and/or supervise EdD students' dissertations.